mdfnam/QnA/Ism as a Noun.md

 ## Common Nouns
 - **Definition:** Common nouns refer to general, non-specific classes of entities and representing the generic name for any being, place, thing, or idea.
 They are only capitalized when they start a sentence.
-- Common nouns are more generic (nonspecific) as they represent general name for any being, place, thing, or idea.
 - **Example:** In the phrase 'My *teacher*' the word "teacher" is a common noun, representing a general category of educators.

 **Note:** Using "the" before a common noun does not make it proper but rather definite.